 - 12. Projections based on 2017/18 figures of 655 New DPs commencing and 50% of these being PA Packages there will be approximately 328 new PAs employed each year.
 This would cost the Council £16,892 a year in DBS checks.
-This equates to an annual saving of between £4,756 and £7,708 when compared to the cost of DPSS' completing the DBS checks. - 13.
+This equates to an annual saving of between £4,756 and £7,708 when compared to the cost of DPSS completing the DBS checks. - 13.
 Undertaking DBS checks for all existing PAs would lead to an additional cost of £61,800.
-(This is based on research undertaken by the Council in 2016 reviewing the PA sector in Nottinghamshire, which identified that around 1,200 PAs were employed using DPs).
-The total cost to the Council to complete DBS checks in-house would therefore be a minimum of £78,692 in year 1.
+(This is based on research undertaken by the Council in 2016 reviewing the PA sector in Nottinghamshire, which identified that around 1,200 PAs were employed using DPs) The total cost to the Council to complete DBS checks inhouse would therefore be a minimum of £78,692 in year 1.
 This compares favourably to the cost of DPSS currently completing the checks, releasing an annual saving of between £22,156 and £35,908.
 In year 2 and year 3 the cost of completing DBS checks for new PAs (paragraph 12) would reoccur to reflect the new PAs entering the market in those years.

-14. Due to DBS checks only being valid for up to 3 years, from year 4 onwards, there would be the additional annual costs associated with repeating DBS checks on the PAs initially checked three years earlier, as well as the costs of checking the new PAs that enter the market during year 4 and every consequent year onwards.
+14. The Departmental approach is to renew DBS Checks every 3 years therefore from year 4 onwards, there would be the additional annual costs associated with repeating DBS checks on the PAs initially checked three years earlier, as well as the costs of checking the new PAs that enter the market during year 4 and every consequent year onwards.